lambrospetrou/lambrospetrou.github.io/src/_posts/2023-09-10-big-tech-software-interviews.md

 Practicing system design questions helps, but if you don't know much, then you won't know what you don't know 🤯

-The [Preparing for the Systems Design and Coding Interview](https://blog.pragmaticengineer.com/preparing-for-the-systems-design-and-coding-interviews/) article by Gergely Orosz has a lot of references on books, courses, and material to study.

-However, what I recommend, and what I personally do is the following:
+What I recommend, and what I personally do is the following:
 - Look into how your existing company implements a lot of their complex systems.
 You probably have access to all the internal implementation details, even the people working on them, so you can ask questions.
 Looking at real systems and how they are implemented is tremendously useful.
 I personally learnt a lot by researching how several AWS systems are implemented.
 - Read engineering blogs from well-known tech companies.
 This is very vague, I know, and I also have trouble following blogs outside a couple.
 The following is what I study religiously and then search around in more companies depending on topic.
     - [The Amazon Builders' Library](https://aws.amazon.com/builders-library/): This is one of my favourite resources for learning about distributed systems.
 These are technical articles taken out from actual Amazon/AWS systems.
 I actually saw many of the techniques described in these articles in real-life during my time at AWS, and that's why I love them.
 It's not just marketing bullshit.